šŸ² Readers Are Loving These

 19

-They say your version is better than the restaurant’s.
+They say yours is better than the restaurant’s.

-Better-than-restaurant recipes Panera broccoli cheddar soup, restaurant-style fajitas, and Panera mac and cheese are all meals families stop ordering out once they have made them at home.
+Better-than-restaurant recipes Panera broccoli cheddar soup, restaurant-style fajitas, and Panera mac and cheese are the ones that families just stop ordering out for once they’ve made them at home.

 20

-They compare other people’s cooking unfavorably to yours.
+They compare other people’s cooking to yours and yours wins.

-When a child comes home from a friend’s house and says “it was fine but not as good as yours,” your kitchen has become the benchmark.
-You are the standard everything else is measured against.
-That happens quietly over years without anyone declaring it.
-It just becomes true.
+So when your kid comes home from a friend’s house and goes “it was good, but not as good as yours” — your kitchen has secretly become the standard.
+Like, you didn’t ask to be the standard.
+You just are now.
+That happens really quietly over years and nobody announces it, it just kind of becomes true one day.

 21

-They choose a home-cooked meal over ordering out when given the option.
+They pick a home-cooked meal over takeout when they have the choice.

 The Long-Term Signs